Lapin0t/grothendieck-cern/english.md

-# "Will we continue scientific research?"---Alexander Grothendieck
+# Will we continue scientific research?
+Alexander Grothendieck

-> - Talk given at the CERN on January 27, 1972.
+- Talk given at CERN on January 27, 1972.
-> - Original transcription by Jacqueline Picard from the magnetic recording [^6].
+- Original transcription by Jacqueline Picard from the magnetic recording [^6].
-> - Translated from French by Peio Borthelle from web sources [^3] [^4].
+- Translated from French by Peio Borthelle from web sources [^3] [^4].

 I've always been bothered by the fact that during my research activities this influential name---Alexander Grothendieck---started becoming a common noun (as